Katleen Gils obtained a Master’s degree in Photography, Cultural Management and also studied visual creative therapy.

-In the past these projects have been supported by NIKON Belgium, Fujifilm Belgium, Imprenta, Agrafa Affichage, Zwartopwit, FOMU, Breedbeeld vzw, De Studio, Fameus, Stad Antwerpen.
+In the past these projects have been supported by NIKON Belgium, Fujifilm Belgium, Imprenta, Agrafa Affichage, Zwartopwit, FOMU, Breedbeeld vzw, De Studio, Fameus, Stad Antwerpen, Agfa Geveart.

-Partners projects: Breedbeeld vzw, FOMU, BeHuman vzw, Belgian Embassy, Togo Debout vzw, Formaat vzw, Scum Studios, Vrijuit, Recht-Op Jongeren, KRAS, Wingerdbloei vzw, Kavka, Kaaiman, Stad Antwerpen, Opvangcentrum Linkeroever, KDG hogeschool.
+Partners: Breedbeeld vzw, FOMU, BeHuman vzw, Belgian Embassy, Togo Debout vzw, Formaat vzw, Scum Studios, Vrijuit, Recht-Op Jongeren, KRAS, Wingerdbloei vzw, Kavka, Kaaiman, Stad Antwerpen, Opvangcentrum Linkeroever, KDG hogeschool, Stad Mortsel, Cultuurregio De Zuidrand, OVERKOP, JOC Mortsel.